-Results of the per unit cost effectiveness analyses are presented in Table 27 through Table 28 for the 2100/2700 weighted and small home new construction prototypes, respectively.
+Results of the per-unit cost effectiveness analyses are presented in Table 28 through Table 29 for the 2100/2700 weighted and small home new construction prototypes, respectively.
+Table 30 presents results for alterations.

-The proposed measure is cost effective in every climate zone for the 2100/2700 weighted new construction prototype, except in Climate Zone 7 where it is close to being cost effective.
+The proposed measure is cost effective in every climate zone for the 2100/2700 weighted new construction prototype and for alterations.
 For the small home prototype, the measure is cost effective in Climate Zones 1 through 4, 11 through 14, and 16.
-Where it is not cost effective the net increase in costs over the 30-year analysis period is low, \$14 to \$104.
-The Statewide CASE Team recommends applying an exception for small homes in Climate Zone 6 through 10, and 15 which don't show cost-effectiveness, as seen in Table 28.
+The measure was not found to be cost-effective in the other climate zones and therefore no change is proposed for small homes with no greater than 500 square feet of conditioned floor area